The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)

 Step 3: Repair All Cracks and Holes

 Don’t forget that it needs to be bone dry before you can proceed.
-If you proceed to the next steps without giving it enough time to dry, the moisture underneath the lamination can lead to mold and mildew growth.
+If you proceed to the next steps without giving it enough time to dry, it can lead to mold and mildew growth.
+This is because moisture under the laminate can cause this problem.

 Step 4: Seal All Openings